The end-of-year cash flow checklist for SMBs

 - Days Sales Outstanding (DSO): how long it takes the average customer to pay; MINUS

-- Days Payable Outstanding (DPO): how long it takes you to pay suppliers, on average.
+- Days Payables Outstanding (DPO): how long it takes you to pay suppliers, on average.

 The goal is to have as short a cash conversion cycle as possible, measured in days.
 If you have a cycle of 10 days, that means it only takes you (on average) 10 days to turn inventory into revenue.

-We looked at inventory, receivables, and payables in our previous three steps.
+We looked at inventory, receivables, and accounts payable in our previous three steps.
 Improving any of these processes will have a positive impact on your cash flow for the new year.

 And logically, if one process is lagging behind and far less efficient than the others, address that particular hurdle first.